ischrauwen-lab/Biorepository/RNAseq_Analysis/Alignment/STAR/README.md

 | `Annotation_GTF`        | Path to the annotation GTF file.                                                                  | `"/path/to/annotation.gtf"`      |
 | `Reference`             | Path to the reference genome directory.                                                           | `"/path/to/reference_dir"`       |

-2) Modify the versions of the modules as needed.
+2) Modify the versions of the modules for STAR and SAMtools for the latest version as needed.

 3) Edit the job scheduling directives as needed.
 4) `chmod +x` the script.